malmgrenola/rooster/README.md

 The site owners goal is to promote products that is for sale in the local farm shop and administrator reservations from website users.

 - As an admin user, I would like to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) my products to the website so my customers can see what the farm shop currently sells.
-- As a user, I would like to reserve goods for later pickup in the farm shop, so I know goods is available when I visit the shop on site.
+- As a user, I would like to click and collect items for later pickup in the farm shop, so I know items is available when I visit the shop on site.
-- As a user, I would like to get an email confirming my reserved goods, so I know what I reserved.
-- As an admin, I would like to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) all goods reservation so I can reserve manually, see all reservations, confirm reservations and remove reservations.
+- As an admin, I would like to [CRUD](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete) all click and collect so I can see all reservations and remove reservations.
-- As a user, I would like to login to the site and see my reservations, so I can follow up on what I reserved.
+- As a user, I would like to login to the site and see my click and collect, so I can follow up on what I have for pickups.
-- As a admin, I would like to login to the site, so I can administrate products, reservations & users.
+- As a admin, I would like to login to the site, so I can administrate products, click and collects & users.
-- As a user, I would like to search for products, so I can quickly put items in my reservation basket.
+- As an admin, I would like to comment on the click and collects, so I can let other admins know if the is anything to mention.
-- As a user I can see all opening hours, so I can plan my trip schedule.

 Site screenshots are found in the project folder [/wireframes](wireframes).